Eckenlied: Transmission, versions, and dating

 The Eckenlied is transmitted in numerous manuscripts and printed versions, beginning in 1230.
 The poem was likely composed shortly before that time, possibly in Tyrol.
 As with almost all German heroic epic, it is anonymous.
 It was one of the most popular poems about Dietrich.

-In common with all fantastical Dietrich poems, the Eckenlied is characterized by a great deal of variation in its transmission, so that each manuscript essentially represents an parallel and equally valid version of the poem.
+In common with all fantastical Dietrich poems, the Eckenlied is characterized by a great deal of variation in its transmission, so that each manuscript essentially represents a parallel and equally valid version of the poem.
 The three principle versions are E2 (c.
 1300, incomplete), E7 (1472), and e1 (printed 1491).
 The oldest attestation, E1, a single stanza in the Codex Buranus, appear to show that the poem existed in a much shorter version, beginning with Ecke's encounter with Dietrich in the forest.
 It is possible that this is the original beginning of the poem, with everything before this encounter being added later.
 Although version E7 is from the fifteenth century, various fragments and depictions in Runkelstein Castle make it likely that similar versions existed in the first half of the fourteenth century.
 Similarly, parts of a version similar to the incomplete E2 were copied into a printed text of the Eckenlied by fifteenth century scribe Konrad Bollstatter.
 All versions thus existed at the same time and should be treated equally.

 Each manuscript or print is listed below according to the version of the Eckenlied it contains as named by Joachim Heinzle.